portworx/px-docs/enterprise/lighthouse-new.md

 ### Add PX cluster to lighthouse

-Any cluster running Portworx 1.4.0 and above can be added to lighthouse.
+**NOTE** Any cluster running Portworx 1.4.0 and above can be added to lighthouse.
-After your first login, Lighthouse will ask you to add a cluster.
+         At the time of the first login, lighthouse will ask to add a cluster.

-For the Endpoint you put in either a loadbalancer or a px node that lighthouse can talk to.
+* For the endpoint,  please provide the loadbalancer ip or a IP address of one of the nodes in the PX Cluster.

-Click verify cluster.
+* Click "Verify Cluster"

-If the cluster is reachable lighthouse will auto populate the clustername.
+* If the cluster is reachable, lighthouse will auto populate the clustername.
    Once verified, click on attach.
 Lighthouse should now show you a cluster card.

 ![Lighthouse add new cluster](/images/lh-new-add-cluster.png){:width="1796px" height="600px"}